Berry curvature-induced transport signature for altermagnetic order: Conductivity from semiclassical equations of motion

 The first term here represents the anomalous Hall current arising from the Berry curvature.
 Notably, this contribution is independent of the relaxation time -- it appears even in the absence of scattering processes.
 The second term is the conventional Drude response, parallel to the applied electric field and linear in $\tau$.

 The current proportional to $EB$ is given by

-The first and second integrals involve $\bm m(\bm k)$, the magnetic moment of the electronic wavepacket.
+The first and second integrals involve $\bm m_{\bm k}$, the magnetic moment of the electronic wavepacket.
 The third and fourth integrals involve the Berry curvature, encoding the effect of band topology on transport.
 They depend on the relative orientation of $\bm B$ with respect to $\bm\Omega$ and $\bm v$.
+These expressions are in agreement with Ref.~\onlinecite{YangPRB2023}, which discusses longitudinal components of magnetoconductivity.
 The last term is the conventional Hall conductivity, describing a transverse current arising due to the Lorentz force.